top of page

 Design and Construction

 The RGB Critter was announced in 2019, and drew a lot of excitement from the light painting community.
 Design changes, a pandemic, and supply chain issues delayed the release until April 2022.
 The RGB Critter 1.0 was a massive improvement over previous RGB flashlights and torches available for light painters, however the user interface was less than perfect, and finding the buttons was often tricky in the dark.
-Joel from AOAM has invested considerable time and effort into making the RGB Critter the best it can be, and in September 2022, the much improved RGB Critter 2.0 was released.
+Joel from AOAM invested considerable time and effort into making the RGB Critter the best it can be, and in September 2022, the much improved RGB Critter 2.0 was released.
+In May 2023 an extensive range of new tools and connectors has allowed for even more creative freedom.

 The RGB Critter is a compact to medium size light, 137.5mm long, and 33mm diameter (including sleeve), aluminium body, and a silicone sleeve (with choice of colours) for grip.
 There are 3 buttons integrated into the sleeve, which can be illuminated.
-In the RGB Critter 2.0, these buttons are slightly raised.
+In the RGB Critter 2.0, these buttons are slightly raised making them easier to find in the dark.
 The light has Red, Green, and Blue (RGB) LED emitters, and can colour mix, colour change, and colour fade.
-The retail price at the time of writing is US$125, plus shipping.
+The retail price at the time of writing is US$130, plus shipping.

 The RGB Critter contains an AOAM branded unprotected 3050mAh 18650 Li-ion battery.
-The battery OEM is unknown.
 Thankfully AOAM listened to early feedback, and made the battery user replaceable to extend the life of the product with better sustainability.
-Other included accessories are a micro-USB charging cable, Critter Key (to open up the tail to access the charging port and battery), and 2 spare O-rings.
+Other included accessories are a micro-USB charging cable, Critter Key (used to open up the tail to access the charging port and battery as well as remove the end cap of Modular Sabers), and 2 spare O-rings.
 Due to the length of product development, micro USB is now a rather outdated, but still does the job.
 Charging time from empty is claimed to be 2 hours, and I found this to be accurate when using a decent 5V 2.4A USB-A power supply.
 The Critter Key is required to unscrew the tailcap and access the charging port, or replace the battery.
-I did find that the battery didn't slide out easily and needed some downward force (with my hand over the end to prevent the battery from flying out) to remove.
 The buttons pulse during charging, and blink every 10 secs to indicate full charge.
 Charging terminated correctly at 4.19V.
 The battery capacity was tested to be within +/-10% of claimed capacity.
 The RGB Critter can also be used with USB power supply connected, just make sure the cable is long enough.
 Whilst the instructions state to only use the included charging cable, the cable is rather short for my liking.

 RGB Critter Optics